 I generally get more topspin than kick, which is ok against weaker opponents, but it gets smashed back against better players.

-Getting the ball to kick is a real challenge!
+Getting the ball to kick is a real challenge, but if you get it right, it will pay off.

 Conclusion – Flat serve vs kick serve